afurkank/vecquery_tune/README.md

 create_database(
     metadata_column='time,author', # delimeter must be ';' or ','
     documents_column='docs',
-    max_len=256 # this isn't required, however, the inputs will be cut off if they are longer
+    max_len=256 # this isn't required, however, the max len is usually 768 for BERT models,
-    # than 768 as this is the limit for the most BERT models.
+    # and if the input tokens exceed this, there may be an error
 )
 ```